Should you visit Brussels, the capital of Belgium or Antwerp?

 European Parliament building in Brussels

-Not only is Brussels (French: Bruxelles; Dutch: Brussel) the capital city of Belgium, but it’s also considered to be the de facto capital of the European Union (EU), a political and economical alliance of countries located primarily in the European continent.
-At the moment, it counts 27 member states.
+Not only is Brussels (French: Bruxelles; Dutch: Brussel) the capital city of Belgium, but it’s also considered to be the de facto capital of the European Union (EU), a political and economic alliance of countries located primarily in the European continent.

 Antwerp (French: Anvers; Dutch: Antwerpen) on the other hand is the 2nd largest port in Europe after Rotterdam and the unofficial capital of the diamond world trade.

-Should you visit Antwerp or Brussels?
+Which city should you visit: Antwerp or Brussels?

 While personal preference is also a big factor, if you weigh things like architectural beauty, desire for a more authentic experience, safety, and even cleanliness, then Antwerp is the big winner.
 And having visited both cities, I gotta admit, I enjoyed Antwerp far more than Brussels.